stanislavtz/Cat-Shelter-Workshop/README.md

 ### Used modules:
 - Node.js
-- Expraess
+- Express
 - Express-Handlebars

-When started, don't forget to write in terminal npm install to download and intall required dependencies.
+When started, don't forget to write in terminal npm install to download and install required dependencies.
 Write in terminal "npm start" - to start script.

 To render app home page in browser do to "http://localhost:8000".